 This guide is divided into two main parts.

-The first part, , provides software developers with crucial insights into software licence selection and related processes, highlighting the tasks they need to perform and the collaborative procedures required to engage with licensing support and related services.
+The first part, Essential Aspects and Elements of Software Licensing, provides software developers with crucial insights into software licence selection and related processes, highlighting the tasks they need to perform and the collaborative procedures required to engage with licensing support and related services.
 This part provides a straightforward overview of the elements necessary for efficient preparation, information gathering and conducting proper software licensing.

-The second part, , offers a detailed description of how to implement the selected licence from a developer’s perspective, providing instructions facilitating the execution of the licensing process.
+The second part, Complying with a Selected Licence, offers a detailed description of how to implement the selected licence from a developer’s perspective, providing instructions facilitating the execution of the licensing process.
 It gives in-depth information alongside simple but critical guidance on creating essential licensing artefacts.

 Note that this document does not delve into the specifics of individual open source software (OSS) licences, software composition analysis (SCA) tool usage, licence compatibility and the remediation of licence conflicts.
 This is intentional, recognising that some developers may not need to grapple with these complex and resource-intensive matters, while many others could be shielded from these issues through the support of the software licensing team and their services.
 In cases where such details are required, they are covered in separate guides provided by the software licensing team.
-For comprehensive information about individual licences, licence compatibility and the nuances of licence selection, please consult the training and reference materials listed in the section of this guide.
+For comprehensive information about individual licences, licence compatibility and the nuances of licence selection, please consult the training and reference materials listed in the Resources section of this guide.

 Essential Aspects and Elements of Software Licensing